github/docs/content/actions/learn-github-actions/finding-and-customizing-actions.md

 ### Adding an action from the same repository

+If an action is defined in the same repository where your workflow file uses the action, you can reference the action with either the ‌`{owner}/{repo}@{ref}` or `./path/to/dir` syntax in your workflow file.

 {% data reusables.actions.workflows.section-referencing-an-action-from-the-same-repository %}

+The `action.yml` file is used to provide metadata for the action.
+Learn about the content of this file in "[AUTOTITLE](/actions/creating-actions/metadata-syntax-for-github-actions)."

 ### Adding an action from a different repository